Biz Markie: 1980s

+In the early 1980s after meeting in a mall, Biz Markie and Roxanne Shante developed a close friendship that led to their collaboration on the 1986 freestyle track "Def Fresh Crew", with Biz Markie beatboxing as depicted in the Netflix movie Roxanne Roxanne.
+Biz Markie played a significant role in Shante's early career and is considered a pioneer in the rap industry.
+Up until his death in 2021, they remained friends.

 Biz Markie was interviewed in the 1986 cult documentary Big Fun in the Big Town.
 Markie released his debut album Goin' Off in 1988, which attracted a fair amount of attention, largely due to the lead single, "Make the Music with Your Mouth, Biz".
 The album also featured the underground hit singles "Nobody Beats The Biz", "Vapors", and "Pickin' Boogers".
 Biz also appeared briefly in the music video for Rob Base's single "It Takes Two".

-On October 10, 1989, Markie's second studio album, The Biz Never Sleeps was released on Cold Chillin'/Warner Bros.
-Records, produced by Markie, his cousin Cool V and Paul C. The single "Just a Friend", in which he alternates between rap and caterwauling, became Markie's most successful single, reaching No. 9 on the Billboard charts.
+On October 10, 1989, Markie's second studio album, The Biz Never Sleeps, was released on Cold Chillin'/Warner Bros.
+Records, produced by Markie, his cousin Cool V and Paul C. The single "Just a Friend" became Markie's most successful single, reaching No. 9 on the Billboard charts.
 The song interpolates the 1968 song "You Got What I Need" by singer-songwriter Freddie Scott, whose basic chord and melody provided the base for the song's chorus.
 "Just a Friend" was ranked 81st on VH1's 100 Greatest One-Hit Wonders in 2000, and later as number 100 on VH1's 100 Greatest Songs of Hip Hop in 2008.
 The music video, directed by Lionel C. Martin, chronicles the rapper's woman problems.